Tongans in Hawaii: History

 In 1916, the first Tongan immigrants settled in the town of Laie on the island of Oahu, marking the beginning of the local Tongan community.
 After the end of World War II, more Tongans arrived in Hawaii.
+Despite sociologists in the 1920s and 1930s framing Hawai‘i as a melting pot, Tongans and other Pacific Islanders continued to face discrimination and social stratification.